hydrian/TTRSS-Auth-LDAP/README.md

 Usage instructions
 =================

-First of app, make sure you have `php5-ldap` installed.
+First of app, make sure you have `php-ldap` installed.
-For Debian users, just do
+For Debian/Ubuntu users, just do

-`sudo apt-get install php5-ldap`
+`sudo apt-get install php-ldap`

 Now, open the `config.php` file in your TT-RSS directory.